Date:3 March 2023

 Application

-Pathway Description: Involves extracting hemicellulose from wood and plant waste using heat and pressure, followed by chemical treatment with natural additives to transform it into a bioplastic.
+Pathway Description: Involves extracting hemicellulose from wood using heat and pressure, followed by chemical treatment with natural additives to transform it into a bioplastic.
 The resulting material, HEMIX, can be made transparent, heat-resistant, durable, and biodegradable, breaking down into CO2 and water by microorganisms.

 Source: Know More...